nickfargo/state/src/state.coffee.md

 > [method](/api/#state--methods--method)

       method: ( methodName, via = VIA_ALL, out, boxed ) ->
+        { attributes } = this
-        realized = ~@attributes & VIRTUAL
+        realized = ~attributes & VIRTUAL

 > During the pseudo-loop block, the `context` reference should be considered provisional, because its potential value is in part a product of the manner in which its accompanying `method` was retrieved.
-After `break`ing out of the block, `method` can be type-checked and `context` may be kept or discarded as appropriate.
+After `break`ing out of the block, if `method` is a state-bound function, then `context` will be either kept and exported via `out`, or discarded otherwise.

         loop # once

-First seek the named method locally.
+First seek a local or memoized inherited implementation of the named method.

           if realized
-            method = @_?.methods?[ methodName ]
+            if method = @_?.methods?[ methodName ]
-            if method? then context = this
+              context = this
+              break
-            else if record = @_?.__dispatch_table__?[ methodName ]
+            if record = @_?.__dispatch_table__?[ methodName ]
               [ method, context ] = record
               break if method?

-If no method is held locally, start traversing, first up the protostate chain.
-If this succeeds, the provisional `context` *must be the epistate* inheriting the method (constrast with the `VIA_SUPER` case).
+If an implementation is not available locally, seek an inherited method along the protostate chain.
+If this succeeds, the provisional `context` will be the *epistate* that inherits the method.

-          if ( viaProto = via & VIA_PROTO ) and
+          if viaProto = via & VIA_PROTO
-              method = @protostate?.method methodName, VIA_PROTO, out, yes
+            if method = @protostate?.method methodName, VIA_PROTO, out, yes
               context = this
-            inherited = yes; break
+              inherited = yes
+              break

-If no method is found yet, continue traversing up the superstate chain.
-If this succeeds, the provisional `context` *must be the superstate* from which the method is inherited.
+If no local or protostatic method exists, seek an inherited method along the linearization path.
+If this succeeds, the provisional `context` will be the *superstate or parastate* from which the method is inherited.

-          if via & VIA_SUPER and method = @superstate?.method \
+          if via & VIA_SUPER
-              methodName, VIA_SUPER | viaProto, out, yes
-            { context } = out if out?
+            for parent in @order ? @linearize() when parent isnt this if method = parent.method methodName, viaProto, out, yes context = out?.context ? null
-            inherited = yes; break
+                inherited = yes
+                break
+            break if method?

 The method cannot be found.